 Scamming prevention guide

-This guide has been created to help educate genuine players on the tricks and lies employed by scammers.
+This guide has been created to help to highlight to our genuine players some of the tricks and lies that scammers use.

-- Do not ever drop or trade an item you are not willing to lose
+- Don’t ever drop or trade an item you are not willing to lose

 - Complete all deals in one trade